 Born in Newport Beach, USA, to a Norwegian father and Swiss mother, Alex took his first turns at the Kirkwood Lake Tahoe resort in northern California at two years of age.
 When he was three he and his family relocated to Switzerland, where he soon began skiing with the local Parpan Ski Club, racing in all four alpine events at the FIS level right up until 2007.

 However, in that year, Alex began looking for a new challenge, and at 21 years old made the jump to ski cross racing where he quickly established himself as top prospect for the Swiss team, making his World Cup debut in 2008.

-While Alex's smooth, powerful style and unflappable demeanor had suggested big things to come, in the 2012-13 World Cup season those big things came in spades.
+While Alex's smooth, powerful style and unflappable demeanor had suggested big things to come, in the 2012/13 World Cup season those big things came in spades.
 Alex began the year by winning the Canadian National Championships in Nakiska, before coming back the next week and scoring a 2nd place on the same hill in the first World Cup race of the year.
-He then went on to score three more podiums on the year - all victories - while finishing outside of the top 10 only once in a tour de force performance that helped drive his Swiss team to capture the Audi FIS Ski Cross World Cup Nation's Cup for the season.
+He then went on to score three more podiums on the year - all victories - while finishing outside of the top 10 only once in a tour de force crystal globe-winning performance that helped drive his Swiss team to capture the Audi FIS Ski Cross World Cup Nation's Cup for the season.

 |1609625.01.2014||Ski Cross||Kreischberg||AUT||World Cup||1||1000.00|

 |1605414.12.2013||Ski Cross||Val Thorens||FRA||Qualification||43||0.88|

 |1604707.12.2013||Ski Cross||Nakiska||CAN||World Cup||25||60.00|